by Fletcher McDonald

-Life can take you places, if you let it.
-I drove down to El Paso, Texas this last weekend for a wedding, and it was a beautiful service with two amazing people.
+Life can take you places if you let it.
+I drove down to the old West Texas town of El Paso this last weekend for a wedding, and it was a beautiful service with two amazing people.
 I couldn’t be happier to be there… but that isn’t what this post is about.

 Guadalupe Peak is the tallest mountain in Texas, rising from the surrounding plains like a giant, jagged splinter, a massive shard of rock reaching for the sky, or perhaps thrust into the Earth by malign cosmic forces – the latter being admittedly much less likely.
 No, the peak stands 8,751 feet high, the likely result of tectonic forces millions of years ago.